 Yes, we have multiple customer references.
-Please ask your sales rep. if you would like them and we would be happy to provide them for you.
+Please ask your sales representative if you would like them and we would be happy to provide them for you.
 We work hard to keep our customers happy during and after installation.
 Check out our ratings: https://www.energysage.com/supplier/22414/soleeva-energy-patented-self-cleaning-self-cooling/

-Soleeva offers panel-level monitoring for 5 years at no extra charge.
+Soleeva offers remote panel-level monitoring for 5 years at no extra charge.
 However, after 5 years of usage, you will have to pay for an extended reporting if you are using a cell card for data reporting.
 Additional monitoring can be received from the inverter company at increments of 5 years.
 Soleeva will remotely monitor your system for the life of your system.

 Our system monitoring is easily accessible through an internet portal using your phone, tablet, or personal computer.
 After your system gets permission to operate, we will send instructions on how you can set up your monitoring.

 Yes, we do.
 You are also able to view your system’s productivity and can call us to double-check if there are issues so we can address them quickly.

-Yes, we offer suggestions to help make your home more efficient before installing solar to help reduce your base electric demand and subsequently reduce the size, and cost, of your solar system.
+We offer suggestions if requested to help make your home more efficient before installing solar to help reduce your base electric demand and subsequently reduce the size, and cost, of your solar system.

 Generally, solar systems are designed to run for many years without trouble.
 Inverter systems will generally need to be updated and replaced after 10 years.
 We warranty 10 years for the inverters, and you can purchase an additional 10 years at a nominal cost.
-Although the systems will run for a long time, they require upkeep in order to run at peak performance.
-This maintenance primarily comes in the form of washing the surface of the panels to remove dirt and other grim.
+Although the systems will run for a long time, they require an upkeep in order to run at peak performance.
+This maintenance primarily comes in the form of washing the surface of the panels to remove dirt and other grime.
 To maintain peak performance, most panels on the market require cleanings twice a year.
-However, Soleeva’s self-cleaning technology works with the moisture in the atmosphere to keep your panels clean for longer.
-Because of this great technology, Soleeva panels produce more energy and require half as much cleaning compared to the average panel on the market.
+However, Soleeva’s self-cleaning technology works with the moisture in the atmosphere/rain to keep your panels clean for longer.
+Because of this great technology, Soleeva panels produce more energy and require a fraction of as much cleaning compared to the average panel on the market.
 This could lead to thousands of dollars in savings over the life of the system.
 Get a quote, and you’ll see how much you’ll save on system maintenance.

 We would not recommend it.
 Although there are minor improvements in solar technology, solar efficiency has largely remained unchanged for some time now.
 The efficiency has reached a plateau.
 In our opinion, it is better to install solar and begin saving now because the cost of solar systems will start to increase and the benefit of increased efficiency does not outweigh that cost.
 Energy rates go up 6-10% every year.
 By making the switch, you won’t have to worry about growing utility bills as the cost of energy from providers like PG&E inevitably begins to increase.
-Additionally, the 26% federal tax cut for solar installation is set to expire at the end of this year.
-With this benefit, you can deduct 26% of the total cost of the system, which can be thousands of dollars saved.
+Additionally, the 30% federal tax cut for solar installation is set to expire in 2023.
+With this benefit, you can deduct 30% of the total cost of the system, which can be thousands of dollars saved.
 This benefit is going to be gone soon, so take advantage now!
 You will also start to offset your carbon footprint.
 The sooner you make the switch, the more beneficial it will be for yourself, and many generations to come.

-We offer Solar Edge, Sonnen, SMA, and Enphase battery systems.
+We offer Q cells battery systems.
 These are battery systems that utilize safe Lithium-Ion battery chemistry.
 We go to great lengths to make sure that our customers get the safest and most reliable technology available.
 Note* we are always on the lookout for the best materials for our customers, so battery may change.